 “A strong spirit transcends rules.
 People who have no creativity, talent or courage are the ones who follow the rules.
 Be bold, be brave, step up and make your own!
 The passion that lies inside of you means you do not need to follow the pack, because you transcend it.” -Prince

 Prince Rogers Nelson, later known as Prince, The Artist Formerly Known as Prince, The Artist and his “Love Symbol,” touched the lives of many.
 As a musician and an icon, his career embraced oddity and acceptance.
 The “Love Symbol” that Prince began to identify with combined both the male and female gender signs as a statement of compassion and acceptance; his song titles and lyrics explored these themes in depth.
 Even after his death in 2016, his legacy of unity lives on.
 Here at M.S.
-Rau, we have been lucky enough to acquire multiple memorabilia items once owned by the artist.
+Rau, we have acquired Prince memorabilia which are some of his most iconic pieces.
 Read on to discover more about these jewelry collection items, and the man who made them significant.